wharfkit/website/src/lib/docs/AccountKit/LinkAuthMethod.md

 ## Arguments

-- `contract`: The account name of the account that the permission should be linked to.
+- `contract`: The name of the account that the permission should be linked to.
 - `actionName`: The name of the action that the permission should be linked to.
-- `permission`: The name of the permission that should be linked to the specified action (eg. `claim`).
+- `permission`: The name of the permission that should be linked to the specified action (e.g. `claim`).

 ## Return Value